-Dual Diagnosis Capable (ie. co-occurring capable) refers to an ASAM category of addiction treatment programs that accommodate individuals with mental health disorders that are mild to moderate in severity.
-These programs address co-occurring disorders (COD) in policies, procedures, assessment, and programming.
+Dual Diagnosis Capable (ie. co-occurring capable), refers to an ASAM category of addiction treatment programs that accommodate individuals with mental health disorders that are mild to moderate in severity.
+These programs address co-occurring disorders (COD), in policies, procedures, assessment, and programming.

-- Providers are expected to screen all consumers for co-occurring mental health and substance use disorders, at the point of access and throughout treatment. - MSHN will provide continuous, comprehensive and individualized services to individuals with substance use and mental health disorders in a coordinated or integrated manner. - MSHN provider programs will demonstrate competency in the provision of services for those who have co-occurring conditions. - Acknowledging the high rate of co-occurrence of mental health and SUD symptoms, MSHN providers are expected to be co-occurring capable.
-It is the expectation of MSHN that all providers will complete the Dual Diagnosis Capability in Addiction Treatment (DDCAT) selfscoring assessment, and provide supporting documentation for each indicator.
-Providers will develop and submit DDCAT goals annually.
-Further information on the DDCAT process may be obtained from the MSHN Treatment team.
+- Providers are expected to screen-all consumers; for co-occurring mental health and substance use disorders, at the point of access and throughout treatment. - MSHN will provide continuous, comprehensive and individualized services to individuals with substance use and mental health disorders in a coordinated or integrated manner. - MSHN provider programs will demonstrate competency in the provision of services for those who have co-occurring conditions.
+Programs that address mental health and